-On February 1, 2009, the Commonwealth of Massachusetts acting by and through its Division of Capital Asset Management and Maintenance on behalf of the University entered into a sublease agreement with FMC for a term of 25 years commencing on the date of the agreement.
+On February 1, 2009, the Commonwealth of Massachusetts acting by and through DCAMM on behalf of the University entered into a sublease agreement with FMC for a term of 25 years commencing on the date of the agreement.
 The sublease agreement is a net lease and, accordingly, FMC is responsible for all costs associated with the operations, management, and maintenance of the sublease premises as well as repairs and required capital improvements.
 The sublease premises consist of the facilities and related equipment associated with the operation of a public ice-skating rink program.
 The planetarium is not part of the sublease premises and it is not currently operational.
 FMC is also responsible for certain other payments for and on behalf of the University related to obligations in existence at the date the University initially assumed management of the Civic Center.
 During the term of the sublease agreement, FMC is required to pay the University monthly percentage rent based upon the actual gross revenues from its operations, as defined.
 During each of the first 10 years of the sublease term, no percentage rent is required.

 Thereafter, for each of the years 11 through 25, percentage rent at the rate of 1% of actual gross revenues shall be due and payable on a monthly basis.
 However, in no event shall the aggregate amount of percentage rent paid by FMC during the sublease term be less than \$107,155.
+For fiscal 2019, the percentage rent incurred by FMC was not material to the financial statements.